 Chapter 58.
 The Technical Means of Preventing ToS Violations

-Implementing the centralized system to prevent partner endpoint-bound fraud, as described in the previous chapter, faces practical challenges.
+Implementing the paradigm of a centralized system of preventing partner endpoints-bound fraud, which we described in the previous chapter, in practice faces non-trivial difficulties.

 The task of filtering out illicit API requests comprises three steps: